-Customer experience has become the new battleground with businesses across all sectors vying for customers and their loyalty.
-Of course, payments are an integral part of customer experiences, but the types of payment experiences consumers prefer — or will tolerate —have changed in the digital age.
+Customer experience has become the new battleground, with businesses vying for customers and their loyalty across all sectors.
+Of course, payments are an integral part of customer experiences, but the types of payment experiences consumers prefer – or will tolerate – have changed in the digital age.

 E-commerce merchants have the opportunity to make payments virtually frictionless for their customers.
 Tokenized payment data enables customers to make purchases with just a single click.
-But how can solutions providers enable brick-and-mortar merchants to provide frictionless payment experiences?
+But how can solutions providers allow brick-and-mortar merchants to provide frictionless payment experiences?

 How to Recognize Frictionless Payments